inductiva/inductiva/tutorials/generating-synthetic-data/synthetic-data-generation-4.md

 Video 2.
 Dynamics of a viscous fluid simulated with **26,600** particles performed using SPlisHSPlasH via the Inductiva API.

 This is it!
+Inductiva's templating mechanism enables us to simulate a variety of fluid behaviors (from modeling water to simulating another viscous fluid with horizontal velocity) using basically the same configuration file.
 It's really as simple as it seems!
-This is the power of the templating mechanism provided by Inductiva API.

 And now we are ready to go one step further to generalize the *hyperparameters* of the simulator, which directly affect the computational cost of the simulation.
 We will be focusing on two key hyperparamters: i) the size of the particles (which controls the number of particles used in the simulation) and ii) the iteration time step.
 These two hyperparameters impact significantly both the accuracy of our simulations and their associated costs.